skia-dev/textfiles/kubectl-cheatsheet.md

     kubectl logs -f [pod]

+Investigate why a pod has been rebooted (OOM or segfault are typical reasons):

+    # Look for the reason of the last termination
+    kubectl get pod [pod name] --output=yaml | grep -A 6 lastState

-Get the logs for the previous incarnation of a pod (i.e. why did it restart?):
+    # Look at the logs in the last iteration of the pod
     kubectl logs --previous [pod]

 Get a lot of info for a pod